polkadot-fellows/Evaluations/README.md

 All members that have been inducted for standard allowance as per the [Fellowship Salaries](https://github.com/polkadot-fellows/RFCs/blob/main/text/0050-fellowship-salaries.md) must submit their Evidences once over a period of time (3 months for Rank I-II, 6 months for Rank III-VI) to avoid demotion to a lower rank.

-All members must serve a minimum period of service of 12 months at their current rank before seeking promotion to a higher rank.
+All members of Rank II-VI must ensure that they have served the minimum period of service (12 months) at their current rank before seeking promotion to a higher rank.

 ## Timelines